 A Kids-Eye View

 It may seem simplistic, but sometimes just getting down to your child’s level will open your eyes to a new and interesting perspective.
-When you see a raccoon, your toddler may see a large masked beast that stands on its hind legs and hisses.
-You may walk through a meadow of clover without even looking down, but your child may see fascinating caterpillars dining on the leaves, buzzing honey bees on the flowers, even silent quail searching for insects at the edge of the field.
+When you see a raccoon, your toddler may see a large, masked beast that stands on its hind legs and hisses.
+You may walk through a meadow of clover without even looking down, but your child may see fascinating caterpillars dining on the leaves, buzzing honeybees on the flowers, even silent quail searching for insects at the edge of the field.
 Turn over low-growing leaves to find a chrysalis or collection of ladybug eggs.
 It’s a whole different world when you see things through your child’s eyes.

 Experience the Squishy Stuff